spawnfest/mindfull-us/README.md

 # MindfullNest

 ### What?
 MindfullNest is a webapp that allows hosting mindfullness classes.
 For example one may want to host a `Meditation for beginners` class.
-They can easily set it up and get others to join (and, in future, pay) class online.
+They can easily set it up and get others to join (and, in future, pay for) class online.

 ### Why?
 * We feel there's a lack of solution like this focused on mindfullness